 Cincinnati Montessori Secondary Teacher Education Program

-Barb Scholtz, MEd taught middle school in urban schools for 33 years, the last eleven at Clark Montessori where she was a lead teacher.
-She now works for CMStep where she teaches two courses on curriculum and instruction and serves as a field supervisor and the Practicum Director.
+Barb Scholtz, MEd is the Practicum Director of CMStep.
+She taught middle school in urban schools for 33 years, the last eleven at Clark Montessori where she was a lead teacher.
 She is an adjunct at Xavier University and is a commissioner with AMS’s Teacher Education Action Commission (TEAC).
 Barb has presented at AMS conferences, at the International Workshop at the University of Indiana-Bloomington, and in Seoul, South Korea.
 She holds a Secondary I-II credential from AMS.

 Adrienne Barth Parrott, MEd is an instructor and field consultant with CMStep.
 She has taught ninth and tenth grade English at both Gamble Montessori and Clark Montessori where she also led multiple field studies.
 Adrienne was a Montessori educated child and has been inspired by the Montessori philosophy throughout her life.
 After receiving her B.A. in English from Tulane University, she worked as a co-teacher in a Montessori 3-6 classroom for two years before deciding to pursue a graduate degree in Secondary Education and English.
 She received her MEd from Xavier University in 2008 and her AMS Secondary I-II credential in 2011.